How to Get Rid of Fungus Gnats in Microgreens (And Prevent Them)

 The Bottom Line: You Can Grow Pest-Free Indoors

-By managing these factors, you create an environment where microgreens thrive but pests don't.
+By managing these factors, you create an environment where microgreens grow well but pests don't.

 If you're nervous about bugs, start small.
-Grow just a few trays in a contained.
+Grow just a few trays in a contained space.
 Build your confidence with clean growing practices before scaling up.

 Have you dealt with fungus gnats in your microgreen setup?
 Share your prevention strategies in the comments below!